When Can Your Car Dealer Void Your Vehicle's Warranty or Deny Auto Warranty Service Claims?

 Don't let the dealer sweep your warranty claim under the rug just because someone else does your oil changes or if you use parts not sold by them

-Can a dealer void your car's warranty if you have someone else do routine maintenance on your vehicle?
+Can the car dealer void your car's warranty if you have someone else do routine maintenance for you?
 What if you use aftermarket parts to make repairs or to perform your maintenance?
 What if you have made upgrades to the car, such as installing a new audio system or new lighting?
-What if your vehicle has undergone body work.
+What if your vehicle has undergone body work?
 The answer is usually no, but it could be yes depending upon the work done.

 Illegal to deny warranty claims just because someone worked on the car